BD2KGenomics/dcc-metadata-indexer/README.md

 This tool takes multiple JSON and merges them so we can have a donor-oriented single JSON document suitable for indexing in Elasticsearch.

     python merge.py

+In the future, look at adding options here for specifying where files should be merged:

+    python merge.py --sample alignment:alignment1.json --sample alignment:alignment2.json --donor somatic_variant_calling:somatic.json

 ## Ideas: